We take GMRS seriously. Mostly.

 When programming a repeater channel, you have several tone-related options:

-Check the repeater listing on myGMRS.com, RadioReference, or our repeater search.
+Check the repeater listing on myGMRS.com, RadioReference.
 The listing will show the required CTCSS tone frequency (e.g., 141.3 Hz) or DCS code (e.g., D023).
 Program this as your transmit tone on the repeater channel.
 For more on CTCSS and DCS, see CTCSS and DCS Tones Explained.